 These are the areas where CPA guidance tends to create the most immediate planning value: trader tax, real estate depreciation, and founder/company tax strategy.

-How active traders evaluate ordinary loss treatment, election timing, wash sale cleanup, and entity planning.
+How active traders evaluate Section 475(f), Form 3115, Form 4797, ordinary gain or loss treatment, wash sales, and records.

 Read insight → Real EstateWhen a study can accelerate deductions, how bonus depreciation changes the math, and where investors need caution.